 Vehicle accidents are one of the leading causes of spinal cord injuries.
 In fact, more than 35% of new spinal cord injuries each year are from car or motorcycle accidents.
 In 2015, just after the second semester of his senior year of high school began, Mason Ellis was involved in a car accident that left him a quadriplegic.
 From the beginning, he refused to allow his injury to beat him.
 Instead, he has made it his focus to defeat his injury one day at a time.

 Mason couldn’t have ever imagined that a fun night out with a friend driving along country roads in his home state of Indiana would lead to life in a wheelchair.
-After an unexpected four-way stop that dipped into a decline on loose gravel, his car went out of control and hit an embankment, ejecting Mason nearly a hundred feet away.
-The car was totaled, but Mason was still alive, against all odds.
+After an unexpected four-way stop that dipped into a decline on loose gravel, his car went out of control.
+The car hit an embankment, ejecting Mason nearly a hundred feet away.
+While his car was totaled, Mason was still alive, against all odds.

 On top of navigating life in a wheelchair, he also had to become responsible for his own catheterization routine.
 Mason was introduced to 180 Medical through his rehabilitation hospital, and once he discovered an intermittent catheter that worked well for his limited hand dexterity, he began to feel more confident about self-cathing.